M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty -  script that creates an empty file called hello 5-execute - Script that adds execute permission to the owner of the file 6-multiple_permissions - Script adds execute permission to the owner and ther group owner read permission for other users 7-everybody - Scrips adds execute permissions to owner.group owner and other users 8-James_Bond - Script sets permissions; owner none, groups none and other users all 9-John_Doe - Scripts that sets the mode of the file 10-mirror_permissions - Script that copies the mode of a file from anotheer file
+4-empty -  script that creates an empty file called hello 5-execute - Script that adds execute permission to the owner of the file 6-multiple_permissions - Script adds execute permission to the owner and ther group owner read permission for other users 7-everybody - Script adds execute permissions to owner.group owner and other users 8-James_Bond - Script sets permissions; owner none, groups none and other users all 9-John_Doe - Scripts that sets the mode of the file 10-mirror_permissions - Script that copies the mode of a file from anotheer file